os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 - **unmanaged_wood_df**, gives data about unmanaged wood production.
 - **biomass_dry_detail_df**, gives detailed data about biomass dry production.
 - **biomass_dry_df**, gives major data about biomass dry production.
+- **techno_capital**, which represents the total capital allocated to the reforestation technology, in G$.
+- **non_use_capital**, which is the unused capital of reforestation du to deforestation activities.
+Unit is G$.

 ## Afforestation and deforestation